mm1nIPOVdDsu/Bluetooth/Examples/README.md

-# Summary
+# Introduction
 Examples of connecting to and interacting with various Bluetooth profiles for a phone.
+All examples are intentionally verbose to provide the most amount of detail in how interacting with a profile works.
+Once it is understood how the communication works to a device, it can be abstracted out.

+# Getting Started
+- Dependencies
+  -  .NET 6
+  -  Windows 10.0.19041.0 minimum

 # Examples
-All examples are intentionally verbose to provide the most amount of detail in how interacting with a profile works.

 ## Phonebook Profile
 The phonebook example connects to a device, requests access to the "phonebook access profile" (PBAP), pulls contacts, then disconnects.

 ### Steps
-- Connect To Device
-  - Either connects to a device with the provided UUID or starts device discovery and pairing
+- Connect to a device
-  - Creates an RFCOMM connection for the Phonebook Access Profile.
-  - Opens input and output streams to the device.
-- Connect to Phonebook Access Profile
+- Connect to device's Phonebook Access Profile
 - Pull contacts from connected device

 NOTE: this is still a work in progress as there is an issue parsing a response message in the PBAP response I believe.